NRDeepak/Multi-Language-Subtitle-Generation-Python-Based-WebApp/README.md

 # 🎬 Subtitle-Generation-Python-Based-WebApp

 Welcome to the **Subtitle-Generation-Python-Based-WebApp**!
-This is a Flask-based web application designed to generate subtitles in multiple languages with an easy-to-use interface and comprehensive documentation.
+This Flask-based web application is designed to generate subtitles in multiple languages with an easy-to-use interface and comprehensive documentation.

 ---